 Step 5: Configure Additional Settings (Optional)

-You can also configure additional settings in this dialog box, such as setting a fragmentation threshold or excluding specific drives.
+You can also configure additional settings, such as setting a fragmentation threshold or excluding specific drives.

 Step 6: Save Settings

-After selecting, click “OK” to save the scheduled defragmentation and optimization settings.
+After selecting your preferences, click “OK” to save the scheduled defragmentation and optimization settings.

 I have three drive on my computer, but you would see the list of all the drives here.

-• Before clicking on the Configure schedule button, you can click on the Analyze disk button to determine whether a specific disk really needs to be defragmented or not.
+- Before clicking on the Configure schedule button, you can click on the Analyze disk button.
+This helps determine whether a specific disk really needs to be defragmented or not.

-• If the disk that was last run disk defragmentation on shows 10% or more under the Last Run column, then it should be defragmented again.
+- If the disk that underwent the last defragmentation shows 10% or more under the Last Run column, defragment it again.
+Run the defragmentation process once more.

 Third-Party Disk Defragmenters and Schedulers for Windows

-While Windows includes a built-in disk defragmentation/optimization tool, several third-party disk defragmenters and schedulers offer additional features and more advanced options.
-Here are some popular third-party options for Windows 7, 8, 10, and 11 computers:
+While Windows includes a built-in disk defragmentation tool, several third-party options offer additional features and more advanced customization.
+Here are some popular third-party disk defragmenters for Windows:

 1. Auslogics Disk Defrag